 When you’re launching your first business, it can feel as though all the weight of the world is on your shoulders.
+There is so much you need to think about, how will you make your business succeed, perhaps you need to register a new Ltd company as you haven’t done so already, how are you going to make sure that your business will bring in customers so you make sales?
 You’re in the spotlight, and what people think about you really can define your company’s future success.
 Perhaps your mind swarms with thoughts and questions that keep you up until the late hours of the morning.
 What are people going to think about my new innovation?
 How is the competition going to react?
 And of course, the clear burning question: Will the public like my offering enough to recommend it to a friend?

 Your reputation is everything when you’re first starting out, and it’s not easy maintaining it to polished standards in a world where consumers have become engulfed by the multi-screen phenomenon-the idea that individuals multi-task between screens, such as watching television while texting their friends and checking Facebook on their tablet.
 The truth hurts: It’s harder to grasp consumers’ attention, but when you do, you better make it memorable.